-Koh Phangan (Thong Sala Pier) ferry port in Koh Phangan Island is served by a number of ferry routes with crossings to Chumphon (Matapon Pier), Koh Tao (Mae Haad Pier) & Koh Samui (Nathon Pier) available.
-With a selection of up to 26 Sailings Weekly, the port of Koh Phangan (Thong Sala Pier) connects Koh Phangan Island with Thailand, Koh Tao Island & Koh Samui Island.
+Koh Phangan (Thong Sala Pier) ferry port in Koh Phangan Island is served by a number of ferry routes with crossings to Chumphon (Matapon Pier), Koh Tao (Mae Haad Pier), Koh Samui (Nathon Pier), Surat Thani City, Chumphon (Lomprayah Pier) & Koh Samui (Mae Nam Pier) available.
+With a selection of up to 17 Sailings Daily, the port of Koh Phangan (Thong Sala Pier) connects Koh Phangan Island with Thailand, Koh Tao Island, Koh Samui Island & Koh Samui.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Koh Phangan (Thong Sala Pier) fare search.